tsai810417/interview-prep/DevOps.md

 Faster mean time to recovery in the event of new release failure

 Name some top DevOps tools and how these tools work together?
+Which are the top DevOps tools?
+Which tools have you worked on?
+The most popular DevOps tools are mentioned below:

+Git : Version Control System tool
+Jenkins : Continuous Integration tool
+Selenium : Continuous Testing tool
+Puppet, Chef, Ansible : Configuration Management and Deployment tools Nagios : Continuous Monitoring tool
+Docker : Containerization tool
 Source control tool(e.g. Git): distributed version control management tool Building and compiling tool(e.g. Maven): provide out of box features for compiling Java code and store the artifact in a proper way
 Integrate tool(e.g. Jenkins): continuous integration tool can be integrated with test tools, web interfaces testing, functional testing